Piwimau/Advent-of-Code-2022/README.md

-Finally, here are some (non-scientific) benchmarks I created using the fantastic [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) package and my main machine (Intel Core i9-13900HX, 32GB DDR5-5600 RAM) running Windows 11 24H2.
+Finally, here are some (non-scientific) benchmarks I created using the fantastic [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) package and my main machine (Intel Core i9-13900HX, 32 GB DDR5-5600 RAM) running Windows 11 24H2.
 All benchmarks include the time spent for reading the input from disk, as well as printing the puzzle results (although the output is written to `TextWriter.Null` when benchmarking, which is effectively a no-op and rather fast).